What grades are offered by Massachusetts Virtual Academy at Greenfield?

 What does it cost to attend?

 Since our program is a public virtual school, there is no tuition for Massachusetts students who meet the eligibility requirements.
 However, students and families will be responsible for providing some consumable materials (such as printer ink and paper).
-For out-of-state students, there is a $6,800 tuition fee associated with enrolling in the program and these students should apply directly to the Superintendent of Greenfield Public Schools.

 How do students interact socially?